stevensblueprint/blueprint_website/src/sponsors.md

       - Personalized introductions to relevant project teams
     isHighlighted: false
   - name: Partner
-    price: 4,000
+    price: 3,500
     description: >
-      Position your company at the center of Blueprint’s innovation ecosystem.
+      Position yourself at the center of Blueprint’s innovation ecosystem.
-      This premier tier is tailored for organizations looking to maximize both brand impact and recruiting opportunities by fully engaging with our community of top student builders.
+      Our premier tier is for organizations looking to maximize brand impact and recruiting opportunities by fully engaging with our community of student builders.
     features:
       - All Marketing and Recruitment Tier benefits
       - Featured partner status at Blueprint’s annual showcase and major events